 An evolutionary prototype starts with a simple software version and evolves through iterations.
 Instead of being rejected after testing, evolutionary prototypes are improved until they become the final product.

 The evolutionary prototype works well in Agile development, where feedback and iterations are crucial.
-This method lets teams incorporate user feedback and adjust the design as new insights arise.
-Evolutionary prototypes are flexible and foster developer, designer, and stakeholder collaboration.
+This method lets teams incorporate user feedback and adjust the design based on new insights.
+Evolutionary prototypes are flexible and encourage developers, designers, and stakeholders to collaborate.

 Incremental Prototype

 An incremental prototype is built in iterations that focus on a specific feature or component.
-Instead of evolving from a simple version, like evolutionary prototype, the incremental prototype adds new parts to the system over time.
+Different from an evolutionary prototype, an incremental prototype adds new parts to the system over time.
+Complex systems with different parts being built in parallel can benefit from this strategy.
+Testing each module before integration reduces errors and improves product quality.

 >> Read more: In-depth Explanation Of Iterative and Incremental Development